miagiurgiu/UBB-Computer-Science-2025-2028/1st Semester/Fundamentals of Programming/Notes/Programming Fundamentals Notes.md

 	- hide implementation details
 	- expose only the essential functionality of an object
 - polymorphism ?
-	- trat objects of different types as instances of the same base type
+	- treat objects of different types as instances of the same base type
-	-

-	The 3 pillars of oop:
-	1. Encapsulation
-	2. Inheritance
-	3. Polymorphism
+	- (changing the way objects react to messages)

 How to create a class:
 - use CamelCase